ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 Main features:

 -   Stores data sorted by primary key.

     This allows you to create a small sparse index that helps find data faster.

 -   Partitions can be used if the [partitioning key](custom_partitioning_key.md) is specified.

     ClickHouse supports certain operations with partitions that are more effective than general operations on the same data with the same result.
 ClickHouse also automatically cuts off the partition data where the partitioning key is specified in the query.
 This also improves query performance.

 -   Data replication support.

     The family of `ReplicatedMergeTree` tables provides data replication.
 For more information, see [Data replication](replication.md).

 -   Data sampling support.

     If necessary, you can set the data sampling method in the table.

 !!! info "Info"
     The [Merge](merge.md) engine does not belong to the `*MergeTree` family.

-## Creating a Table {#table_engine-mergetree-creating-a-table}
+## Creating a Table {#table-engine-mergetree-creating-a-table}

 ``` sql
 CREATE TABLE [IF NOT EXISTS] [db.]table_name [ON CLUSTER cluster]